bbc/apache2-license-checker/README.md

 The license checker will fail with an *exit code* of `1` if there are any problems with the license, and will pass with an *exit code* of `0` if all checks are ok.

-A temporary file `licenses.json` will be created containing
+A temporary file `licenses.json` will be created containing a full license analysis based on output from the [`license-checker`](https://www.npmjs.com/package/license-checker) tool.

 ## Development